Doc Gallows: Second return to NJPW (2025–present)

 On May 8, 2025, Gallows (reverting back to his Doc Gallows name) and Anderson announced that they would be returning to NJPW and will team with The Young Bucks against Bullet Club War Dogs (Clark Connors, David Finlay, Gabe Kidd, and Gedo) on May 9 at Resurgence.
 At the event, the Good Brothers and the Young Bucks defeated Bullet Club War Dogs.

 Second return to independent circuit (2025–present)

 On May 10, 2025, the Good Brothers made their debut for Maple Leaf Pro Wrestling (MLP) at Northern Rising, where they faced Bullet Club War Dogs (David Finlay and Drilla Moloney) with the match ending in a double countout.
 On July 5 at MLP Resurrection, the Good Brothers defeated Finlay and Moloney in a rematch.

+Pro Wrestling Noah (2026–present)

+On January 1, 2026 at Noah The New Year 2026, the Good Brothers made their Pro Wrestling Noah debut, defeating Kaito Kiyomiya and Jack Morris.

 Other media

 Gallows and Karl Anderson along with fellow wrestler Rocky Romero run a podcast named Talk'N Shop.